-Most people who have been tumbling for a while have found a personal favorite polish and use it for most of their work.
-Others like to experiment with different polishes, looking for a polish that will produce the highest possible luster on a stubborn material.
-We use TXP aluminum oxide polish for all of our tumbling.
+Most people who have been tumbling for a while have a personal favorite polish and use it for most of their work.
+Others experiment with different polishes, looking for a polish that will produce the highest possible luster on a stubborn material.
+We use TXP aluminum oxide polish for all of our tumble polishing.

 "Tumbler rough" is the name used for rock that is suitable for use in a rock tumbler.
 Agates, jaspers, quartz and many other rocks can be processed in a tumbler to produce rounded gemstones with a very high polish.
 We offer several types of rough that are sized for the beginner to produce great finished stones.

 Rock tumbling media can significantly improve the results of your tumbling.
 Tumbling media has three basic functions: 1) Deliver grit to hard-to-reach rock surfaces; 2) A filler when tumbling a partial load of rock; 3) To cushion fragile rock materials during the tumbling process.